-In the Pages panel, you can use a variety of pages to create your site's content, ranging from multi-purpose Regular Pages to pages with specific functions, like Gallery Pages.
+In the Pages panel, you can use a variety of pages to create your site's content, ranging from multi-purpose Layout Pages to pages with specific functions, like Blog Pages.
 Here are the available page types:

 - Page - Add a Layout Page to build your own page layout, or choose from pre-built starter layouts.

 - Blog - Create a blog and populate it with posts.

 - Store - Create and sell products by connecting a payment processor and setting up Squarespace Commerce.

 - Portfolio - Portfolio Pages organize multiple sub-pages into unique layouts, great for showcasing different projects.

 - Events - Add a calendar or list of events to your site.